Enrolment at Year 7

 The Concept program runs from Years 7 to 9 and is designed to extend and challenge high ability students whilst engaging with the mainstream curriculum.
 Students develop their skills and knowledge by exploring content at a conceptual level, emphasising depth of understanding.
 Students must apply to enter this program and there is a formal selection process including testing.

-Stage one of the school’s Masterplan, a new Performing Arts and Sports Centre, was completed.
+Stage one of the school’s Masterplan, a new $5 million Performing Arts and Sports Centre, was completed in 2020.

-All Year 7 and 8 students had the opportunity to learn an instrument free of charge.
+All Year 7 and 8 students have the opportunity to learn an instrument free of charge.
 This has been made possible through the ongoing work of the Music Parents Committee and local organisation support.
-This program continues for 2021.
+This program continues for 2023.

-Continued focus on achievement, engagement and connection in all areas of the school.
+Continued focus on achievement, engagement and connection in all areas of the school, including:

-Continued work on upgrading the school’s facilities and environment.
+Continued upgrading of the school’s facilities and environmentt

 How to Apply